learn-co-students/permutations-combinations-conditional-partitioning-houston-ds-082619/README.md

 #### Learning goals for this lesson:

-* Students can explain the difference between permutations and combinations
+* Students can explain the difference between permutations and combinations.
-* Students can calculate permutations and combinations using python packages
+* Students can calculate permutations and combinations using python packages.
 * Students can decompose an applied risk problem into conditional probability.
-* Students understand the meaning of conditional probabilities and how to compute them.
+* Students understand the meaning of conditional probabilities and know how to compute them.

-From airtable:
+From Airtable:

-PROBABILITY.1.recpyfnmljuKDhQBd
+* PROBABILITY.1.recpyfnmljuKDhQBd
+* PROBABILITY.2.recQBYkQriFJ73eIG

-PROBABILITY.2.rec8DptjKknxB8ehF
+* PROBABILITY.2.rec8DptjKknxB8ehF
+* PROBABILITY.2.recaTlHNsnKDw8mTe
-PROBABILITY.2.recDbROZEC3r2zFfR
+* PROBABILITY.2.recDbROZEC3r2zFfR

+* PROBABILITY.2.recEqlE4dxAZfL0LB